-Before affiliating with Intel ISEF, fairs must have been in operation for at least one year in which they had a functioning Scientific Review Committee to review and approve student research.
+Before affiliating with Intel ISEF or Broadcom MASTERS, fairs must have been in operation for at least one year in which they had a functioning Scientific Review Committee to review and approve student research.
 This requirement is to help ensure that new fairs are an effective and sustainable educational activity before becoming affiliated.
 Fairs may appeal this one-year qualification in cases in which the leadership of the fair has experience or training associated with an affiliate fair.

 - The fair must serve a geographic territory that is not covered by another affiliate fair, except in cases of state or national fairs.